Some Attitudes Are More Distancing than Distance Itself

 We said it already.
 Attitudes can sometimes become the source of conflict and distance between people.
 And it can be almost insurmountable.

 That’s because sometimes people have defensive attitudes, while others are very resistant to change and base their interactions on prejudice.
-Some, of course, live in a world based only in their narcissism and selfishness.
+Some, of course, live in a world based only on their narcissism and selfishness.

 Now, let’s look at what kinds of attitudes we may see in our day-to-day lives:

 • Manipulative attitudes.
 In these cases, we see the typical person who seeks only one thing: personal benefit.
-Every behavior and every word will have the underlying purpose of deceiving in order to achieve that goal.
+Every behavior and every word will have the underlying purpose of deceiving to achieve that goal.

 • Aggressive attitude.
 These are people who like to draw lines between themselves and others, letting their prejudices guide them.
 They display often aggressive beliefs that cause problems.